Course Code: CHC33015

 You will learn how to fulfil the critical functions of disability support workers as care givers for disabled individuals and the elderly in your community or in registered home care facilities.
 These include how to recognise the signs of a healthy body, provide appropriate care and support to the disabled, and communicate and function in the health and community services industry.

-Assessment Methods: Assessment methods for this course include a variety of written questions, projects, case studies, observation and a skills journal to give you maximum opportunity to develop your knowledge in individual support and specialise in disability care.
+Assessment Methods: Assessment methods for this course include a combination of questioning, project-based methods, portfolio, direct observation, and third-party evidence to give you maximum opportunity to develop your knowledge in individual support and specialise in disability care.

 The Certificate III in Individual Support (Disability) is made up of 13 total units.
 This covers 7 core units, 4 disability specialisation units, and 2 other elective units.